walder/google-ads-youtube-channel-excluder/README.md

 YouTube channels you have explicitly selected in the Google Ads interface for a campaign to be aired will not be blacklisted.

-This script is an improvemend of: https://github.com/RicSti/google-ads-script-youtube-channel-excluder
+This script is an improvement of: https://github.com/RicSti/google-ads-script-youtube-channel-excluder

 The number of YouTube API calls have been reduced by improving the Google Ads query returing placements to be checked.